robb-j/valid-env/README.md

 Its designed to be as light as possible so there are no dependancies and minimal code, I'm just interested in repurposing this same code quickly.

-I also like to make my code human-readable so the function names are longer but hopefully have more meaning to the reader.

 ## Usage

-There are three ways of using this package, it also provides [type definitions](/dist/index.d.ts) so you can easily use it in TypeScript.
+There are three ways of using this package, it also provides type definitions so you can easily use it in TypeScript.

 ### 1 - Exit the current process